 Kaitaia Hospital is Northland District Health Board’s northernmost hospital.

 Dargaville Hospital has been providing health services to the Kaipara district since 1956.

 Whangarei’s emergency department is open 24 hours a day, 7 days a week, providing the diagnosis, management and treatment of acute and urgent illnesses and injuries that may be life-threatening and require immediate attention.

 The renal team at Whangarei Hospital care for people with diseases and conditions of the kidneys.

-The Child Health Team are based at The Child Health Centre located within Whangarei Hospital Campus.
+The Child Health Team are based at the Child Health Centre located within Whangarei Hospital Campus.
 This is a purpose built unit for the assessment of childhood medical, physical and developmental problems.
-The Child Health Team also run Child Health clinics at Kaitaia, Dargaville and Bay of Island Hospitals, and in Kaikohe and Rawene.
+The Child Health Team also run the Whangarei Children’s Ward, and Child Health Clinics at Kaitaia, Dargaville, Bay of Island Hospitals, Kaikohe and Rawene.

 Northland District Health Board Oral Health Service is a FREE community-based dental service for children under 18 years across the Northland Region.

 This fund is used to support patients in Northland with diabetes.